Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </preferences>

-The bootloader element defines which bootloader will be used in the image and offers several options for customizing its configuration.
+The bootloader element defines which bootloader to use in the image, and the element offers several options for customizing its configuration.

 For details, see: Section 8.1.4.14, “<preferences><type><bootloader>”